tieeeeen1994/VFES_UnofficialB41Finish/README.md

 Treat this as a closure to the mod for B41.
 I'm not sure if his friend will continue this mod for B42, but this mod will strictly be for B41 only.

+There is an existing mod called "VFE STALKER PACK Complete", but it adds stuff such as increased durability that I don't want to include.
+I want this mod to stay true to the original vision of "VFE - S.T.A.L.K.E.R Pack".

 ## Features

 - Add Packs, Cases and Crates for the new ammunition introduced by the mod.
+- Modified loot tables so that Packs, Cases and Crates for ammo introduced by the mod spawn in the world.

+## TODO

+- Modify loot table so that it matches the original VFE.
+The loot table is very limited in VFE - S.T.A.L.K.E.R.
+Pack.